Showing posts with label Irene Cara. Show all posts

 However, there was one eye-opening takeaway from our conversation which gave me a better grasp of why new generations might find themselves at a loss to understand exactly what my generation found so powerful and innovative about A Chorus Line: personal self-disclosure as a metaphor for the significance of the individual.
 A Chorus Line came out smack in the middle of the "Me Generation," when the notion that the average person might have a story worth telling was still something of a novelty.

 In today’s climate of reality-TV, famous-at-any-price celebrity, and toxic social media oversharing; nothing dates A Chorus Line more than its cast of dancers who shun having the spotlight shone on them.
 They recoil from being asked to talk about themselves, don't like getting personal, and (horrors of horrors) resist being the center of attention.
-They'd prefer to communicate through dance, finding both dignity and self respect in being allowed to do what they do for love.
+They'd prefer to communicate through dance, finding both dignity and self-respect by being allowed to do what they do for love.
 Even if it means being part of a corps of dancers; an anonymous, nameless, member of a chorus line.

 As nakedly honest and heartachingly revelatory as those monologues seemed to me in 1976, I suspect that nothing disclosed by those characters would even warrant more than a handful of “likes” on Twitter today.
 This awareness of the degree to which the show business landscape has changed over the years became an ineradicable part of my revisiting one of my favorite musicals of the ‘80s: Alan Parker’s Fame